Enterprise-CMCS/managed-care-review/docs/ADRs/016-use-launch-darkly-for-feature-flags.md

 * `+` Built in to AWS, integrates with Lambda, and already approved by CMS.
 * `+` Changes to flags do not require a code change or deployment.
 De-couples the act of delivering code from the act of enabling a new feature.
 * `+` Users who have AWS access have birds-eye visibility into where/when/why features are flagged.
-This is limited to developers/
+This is limited to developers.
 * `+` Includes ability for non boolean flags and multivariate flags.
-* `-` No visibility for product and design since they do not have AWS access.
+* `-` No visibility or control over feature flagging for product and design since they do not have AWS access.
 * `-` Any custom handling of flags on by user or by state basis (rules) have to be custom built or will require additional third party libraries.

 ### Launch Darkly